 I have been a previous student at UWF.
 Do you still have my immunization records on file?

 Please call 850.474.2172, option 2 and we will be happy to check to see if we have immunization records on file for you, and if they meet the current requirements.

 I am a transient/transfer student from another Florida public university.
 How can I take care of my immunization requirement?

-You may have your current university print a copy of your Immunization Records and submit to UWF Immunizations via fax, email, regular mail, or in-person drop-off.
+You may have your current university print a copy of your immunization records.
+Create an account with Med+Proctor and submit all documentation to them for verification.

 What if I have a medical reason for not getting the vaccinations?

 The student must provide a letter from a healthcare provider, signed on official medical office stationery and including the official stamp from the office, stating the medical reason(s) why the student is not able to receive the vaccine(s), and indicating if this is a temporary or permanent condition.